pito111/PCBCase/README.md

 Any parts of the design that would breach the case cause cut outs and supports in the case surround.

 ![275724777_4932056986873909_2086496272107808800_n](https://user-images.githubusercontent.com/996983/158376722-9541f6dd-25f3-4107-ac4b-4513a761b210.jpg)

+## models

+Modules are individual scad instructions, and can be named as the first match of :-

+- The footprint name (without `prefix:`)
+- The footprint name (without `prefix:`) where single numeric component is replaced with `0`
+- The 3D model name(s) in the footprint

+The module is called with `pushed` and `hulled` which are Boolean, and in the case of the `0` version, with `n` which is the number that was replaced with 0.